New Surrey Police headquarters and operational base site purchased in Leatherhead

 The plans will not affect local response times as Neighbourhood Policing Teams will continue to be based within their boroughs.
 Response times for more specialist, force-wide teams should see an overall improvement as the new site is more optimally based to serve the whole county.

 We are at the early stages of our journey and have not yet appointed a contractor to build the new facility.
-We estimate that it will be four to five years before the new building is ready to move into.
+Our expectation at this stage is that it will be Spring/Summer of 2024 before we are able to move from our existing sites.

 The new building will house a whole range of corporate and support departments as well as force-wide specialist operational teams.
 It will also act as the main hub for the Eastern division policing teams.
 It is anticipated that in the region of 1800 officers and staff will be based there but many work shifts and others will have the ability to work from other sites or from home so the number on site at any one time will be significantly less than this